dylane1999/NeuralNetPractice/README.md

   - The accuracy does not always converge to 100, but by altering the learning rate, bias, etc. I was able to make it converge more often.

 l.
 Why is using an accuracy of 1 a bad test of convergence in a general sense?
 What are some better alternatives?
-  - Accuracy of 1 is not the a great etst because it means that the model must have 100% accuracy which is not always a realistic goal in the real world.
-I think a better goal would be 80-90% range
+  - Accuracy of 1 is not the a great test because it means that the model must have 100% accuracy which is not always a realistic goal in the real world.
+I think a better goal would be 80-90% range.
+  It is not realistic because the machine will be over fitted to this data, if the machine has 100% accuracy it may be that it is not trained to recognize images in general for example, but instead the images specifically in the training set.

 2. Documentation for pytorch can be found [here](https://pytorch.org/docs/stable/index.html).
 There are also many tutorial available [here](https://pytorch.org/tutorials/).
 We will focus on the [basics tutorial](https://pytorch.org/tutorials/beginner/basics/intro.html).
 Use PyTorch_Playground.py.
 a.
 The first section of the tutorial explains how data are represented in `pytorch`.
 Why is it important to start with data representation?